Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 - mustard greens

-Any of the above are appropriate according to the tradition because the green leaves look like folded money.
+Any of the above is appropriate according to tradition because the green leaves look like folded money.
 All of the greens are symbolic of good luck and prosperity in the new year.

 The Tradition of Eating Black-Eyed Peas

 There are many explanations why black-eyed peas are a staple on a lot of tables on New Year's Day.
-Their appearance resembles coins that swell when cooked that remind the consumers of having lots of money throughout the year.
+Their appearance resembles coins that swell when cooked which reminds the consumers of having lots of money throughout the year.